ramsay-street_westmountmag

 By Joseph Marovitch

-How often in the process of selling a property do potential buyers ask for documents such as the electrical or oil invoice, receipts for the roof, and several other documents before providing a conditional promise to purchase.
-This is extremely annoying for the seller if there is not an agreement on price and terms in advance.
+How often, in the process of selling a property, do potential buyers ask for documents such as electrical or oil invoices, receipts for the roof, and several other items before making a conditional promise to purchase?
+This is extremely annoying for the seller if there is no agreement on price and terms in advance.

 The word conditional means the offer will not succeed unless the conditions in the offer are satisfied.
 Therefore, there is no risk of being committed to purchase.
-If the conditions are not satisfied, there is the option to renegotiate or cancel the offer.
+If the conditions are not satisfied, there is the option to renegotiate, purchase “as is,” or cancel the offer.

 It is far better to know if buyer and seller are in the same ballpark before the seller exerts effort, only to find out they are not even on the same playing field.

-Then the offer arrives far below the asking price or the prospective buyer does not make an offer at all.
+Then the offer comes in well below the asking price, or the prospective buyer makes no offer at all.

-These are some of the most discouraging moments in real estate for the seller and for the broker since the seller may lose faith in the process.
+These are among the most discouraging moments in real estate for both the seller and the broker, as the seller may lose faith in the process.
 Therefore, when a prospective buyer asks for items, it is better to tell that buyer to place the requests in a written promise to purchase as conditions.

-It is far better to know if buyer and seller are in the same ballpark for price before the seller exerts effort, only to find out they are not even on the same playing field.
+It is far better to know whether the buyer and seller are in the same ballpark on price before the seller expends effort, only to find out they are not even on the same playing field.

 STATE OF THE MARKET